NSS-Data-Instructional-Stuff/data-analytics/SQL/projects/prescribers/README_MVP.md

     b.
 Which drug (generic_name) has the hightest total cost per day? **Bonus: Round your cost per day column to 2 decimal places.
 Google ROUND to see how this works.**

 4.
     a.
-For each drug in the drug table, return the drug name and then a column named 'drug_type' which says 'opioid' for drugs which have opioid_drug_flag = 'Y', says 'antibiotic' for those drugs which have antibiotic_drug_flag = 'Y', and says 'neither' for all other drugs.
+For each drug in the drug table, return the drug name and then a column named 'drug_type' which says 'opioid' for drugs which have opioid_drug_flag = 'Y', says 'antibiotic' for those drugs which have antibiotic_drug_flag = 'Y', and says 'neither' for all other drugs. **Hint:** You may want to use a CASE expression for this.
+See https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-case/

     b.
 Building off of the query you wrote for part a, determine whether more was spent (total_drug_cost) on opioids or on antibiotics.
 Hint: Format the total costs as MONEY for easier comparision.